Custom Filters

 Apply Previously Saved Filter

 Saved filters can be accessed by clicking the filter icon.
-Select the icon to view your saved custom filters.
+Selecting the icon displays all saved custom filters.

-If you are taken directly to the Create New Filter screen, it means no saved filters exist for this screen or report.
+If the Create New Filter screen appears automatically, it indicates that no saved filters currently exist for this screen or report.

 Clear / Remove Filter